cse4208-wustl/studio3/README.md

    In your answers, note any interesting observations, including whether you were able to step all the way down into assembly code for functions that come from the C++ libraries rather than the program's own source.

 2. Repeat any of the required or optional exercises using a debugger from VS Code.
-Your repository contains a .vscode directory with the configurations this debugger will need.

    In your answers, describe briefly what you did and any useful features VS Code provided when debugging the program.